Atom Interferometer Tests of Dark Matter: Introduction

 Although we have seen dark matter (DM) through its astrophysical and cosmological effects \citep{Zwicky1933, Rubin1978, Rubin1980, Ostriker1974, Tyson1990, Wittman2000, Spergel2003, Planck2018}, we have yet to directly detect DM.
 The traditional direct detection methods, which rely on measuring nuclear recoils, have succeeded in placing ever stronger limits on Weakly Interacting Massive Particles (WIMPs), but have not led to any detections \citep{Ahlen1987, Aprile2018, Cui2017, Akerib2017, PandaX}.
 In the last several years, motivated by theories of dark sectors \cite{Boehm:2003hm,Strassler:2006im,Pospelov:2007mp,Hooper:2008im,Feng:2008ya,Arkani-Hamed:2008hhe,Zurek:2008qg,Hall:2009bx,Lin:2011gj,Hochberg:2014dra}, many new types of direct detection channels and experiments have been proposed to probe lighter DM masses.
 Electronic transitions in a variety of materials \citep{Essig2012, Essig2012b, Graham2012, Lee2015, Essig2015, Hochberg2016, Hochberg2016b, Hochberg2016c, Hochberg2017, Derenzo2017, Hochberg2017b, Bloch2017, Essig2017, Kadribasic2018, Hochberg2018, Kurinsky2019, Heikinheimo2019, Emken2019, Coskuner2019b, Geilhufe2020, Griffin2020}, molecular excitations \citep{Essig2017b, Arvanitaki2018b, Essig2019}, and phonon excitations \citep{Schutz2016, Knapen2017b, Knapen2018, Griffin2018, Acanfora2019} have been identified as promising new directions.

 Recently, there has been an interest in using quantum sensors, and especially those in space, to detect dark matter \citep[\textit{e.g.},][]{Carney2021, Belenchia2022}.
 Atom interferometers, in particular, offer an interesting and complementary pathway to dark matter detection compared to conventional searches.
 These experiments use falling atoms to measure differential forces along two paths, and they can be used as accelerometers \citep[\textit{e.g.},][]{Kasevich1991, Geiger2020}.
-Recent suggestions for DM detection with atom interferometers have focused on ultralight DM with couplings to either the photon or the electron.
-These couplings would cause a temporal oscillation in fundamental constants that would induce phase shifts in an atom interferometer \citep{Geraci2016, Graham2016, Arvanitaki2018}.
+Recent suggestions for DM detection with atom interferometers have focused on ultralight DM with couplings to either the photon or the electron, which would induce temporal oscillations in fundamental constants.
+Although these couplings were first investigated for their possible detection with atomic clock experiments \citep{Arvanitaki:2014faa, Stadnik:2015kia, Hees:2016gop, https://doi.org/10.48550/arxiv.2005.14694}, these couplings would also be measurable in an atom interferometer via induced phase shifts \citep{Geraci2016, Graham2016, Arvanitaki2018}.
 Notably, these tests would only be applicable to specific types of atom interferometers -- those that rely on atomic transitions and shared lasers.

 Another proposal considers the decoherence caused by DM scattering in atom interferometers \citep{Riedel2013, Riedel2017}.
 This would be applicable to all types of atom interferometers.
 Previous work has shown that future atom interferometers would provide promising constraints on DM that interacts with the Standard Model (SM) through nuclear recoils \citep{Riedel2017}.
-Atom interferometers have two useful features that enable these constraints: the coherence of the atoms allows for an $N^2$ enhancement in the scattering rate, and they do not have a minimum energy threshold.
+Atom interferometers have two useful features that enable these constraints: the coherence of the atoms may allow for an $N^2$ enhancement in the scattering rate, and they do not have a minimum energy threshold.
 This means that atom interferometers can probe to extremely low momentum depositions, and thus low dark matter masses.